FernanCetinaE/Personal-Projects/README.md

 # Hi, I'm Fernan!

-I'll be sharing my progress as Software Engineering student in both spanish and english. 😉
+I'll be sharing my progress as a Software Engineering student in spanish and english. 😉